Think-and-Dev/gitbook-docs-test/docs/integration/redeeming-btc2x.md

 ### The MoC contract is liquidated:

 In the extraneous case where a coverage that barely covers the stable tokens funds is reached, the contract will liquidate all of its assets.
-If this state occurs, no more BTC2X will be available for redeeming.
+If this state occurs, no more RIF2X will be available for redeeming.
-To know if the contract is liquidated you can ask the **MocState** for the **state**, this will return a 0 if liquidated(it is actually an enum).
+To know if the contract is liquidated you can ask the **MocState** for the **state**, this will return a 0 if liquidated (it is actually an enum).

 ### The MoC contract is paused:

 If the system suffers some type of attack, the contract can be paused so that operations cannot be done and the risk of the users losing their funds with the operation can be minimized.
-You can get more information about stoppable contracts [here](https://github.com/money-on-chain/Areopagus-Governance/blob/develop/contracts/Stopper/Stoppable.sol).
+You can get more information about stoppable contracts [here](https://github.com/money-on-chain/Areopagus-Governance/blob/develop/contracts/Stopper/Stoppable.sol)
 In that state, the contract doesn't allow minting any type of token.

 To know if this is the case you can ask to **MoC** if it's **paused()**.